MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/relationships-in-standard-dataflows.md

 - Mapping to [polymorphic lookup](/powerapps/maker/canvas-apps/working-with-references#polymorphic-lookups) fields is currently not supported.
 - Mapping to a multi-level lookup field, a lookup that points to another tables' lookup field, is currently not supported.
+- Lookup fields for Standard Tables, unless they contain alternate key fields as described in this document, will not show up in the Map Tables dialog.